McMaster-Baby-Lab/handbook/pages/labMembers/undergrads.md

 **Assist with Appointments**
 - Check to see if a child will soon be eligible for another study - Try to schedule while the family is in lab if possible
 - Look up parent and child names.
-Go downstairs with the parking pass to meet the family 10 minutes prior to their scheduled appointment.
+- Go downstairs with the parking pass to meet the family 10 minutes prior to their scheduled appointment.
-- Bring family up to lab
+- Bring family up to lab.
 Play with the child(ren) if you are not running the study.
 - When the study begins, stay and play with the siblings or talk with parent- the work can wait (unless the parent really doesn’t want to talk to you)
-- Walk the family down to the parking lot after their study and reacquire parking pass
+- Walk the family down to the parking after their study

 **Post-appointment tasks**
  - Clean up playroom after family has left.
 Tidy up the toys! - SANITIZE all toys.